 “We are proud to be supporting this work and look forward to its growth,” said Jesse Ruiz, Deputy Governor and Chair of the Illinois P-20 Council.
 He said the Scaling Education Pathways in Illinois initiative advances two goals of Governor J.B.
 Pritzker’s administration.
 “This initiative will help address the teacher shortage in our state in a diverse and strategic manner, and help our students better prepare for college and career while completing high school.”

-The new initiative builds off Teach Illinois: Strong Teachers, Strong Classrooms, a policy roadmap created by the Illinois State Board of Education, and funded by the Joyce Foundation, that aims to address teacher shortages and elevate and modernize the profession.
+The new initiative builds off Teach Illinois: Strong Teachers, Strong Classrooms, a policy roadmap created by the Illinois State Board of Education and funded by The Joyce Foundation, which aims to address teacher shortages and elevate and modernize the profession.
 Among other things, the roadmap called for school districts and postsecondary institutions to work together to create high-quality pathways into the teaching profession.
 The SEPI initiative aims to do just that.

 “Research clearly shows that having a top-notch teacher is a key driver of student success,” said Stephanie Banchero, Education Program Director at the Joyce Foundation.
 “It’s important that young people see a future in teaching and particularly that young people of color see themselves reflected in the teaching ranks.
 This new initiative will help ensure that we have great educators in the classrooms that need them the most and that those educators reflect the diversity of those classrooms.”

 SEPI is modeled on educator pathway efforts already underway in Illinois, including the Educator Prep program in Township High School District 214.
 That program lets high school students earn college credits in high school, student teach, and potentially work in northwest suburban schools after college graduation.
 It is an exemplary model of how a district and higher education partners – National Louis University and Northeastern Illinois University – can work together to build a robust path to get young people into the teaching profession.